triton-inference-server/server/docs/optimization.rst

   Concurrency: 3, 272.2 infer/sec, latency 11046 usec
   Concurrency: 4, 266.8 infer/sec, latency 15089 usec

-The TensorRT optimization provided 2x throughput inprovement while cutting latency in half.
+The TensorRT optimization provided 2x throughput improvement while cutting latency in half.
 The benefit provided by TensorRT will vary based on the model, but in general it can provide significant performance improvement.